jianghuiz7368/APCSA-Freedom-Project/blog/entry05.md

         IsAttacking = false;
     }
 ```
-Coroutines are a feature in Unity (and other game engines) that allow you to pause the execution of a method and then continue from where it left off after a specific amount of time.
+Coroutines are a feature in Unity (and other game engines) that allow you to pause the execution of a method and then continue from where it left off after a specific amount of time [(source)](https://docs.unity3d.com/Manual/Coroutines.html).
 The coroutines ensure that after a player initiates an attack, there is a cooldown period during which the player cannot attack again, and after the cooldown, the player can attack again.

 As for skills, I've learned `Time Management` and `Growth Mindset`.
 During the process of making the MVP, I had a lot of things that I wanted to add to my game however, I know that I won't be able to do that before the deadline.
 Therefore, I made all the functions that are essential to my game and paused on the development of the functions that are more time consuming.
 I also reached out to many people that have experience with `Unity` and asked a lot of question.
 Using their answers and feedback I was able to understand my mistakes and include parts that I'm missing.